-The Nanotechnology Characterization Laboratory (NCL) performs and standardizes the pre-clinical characterization of nanomaterials intended for cancer therapeutics and diagnostics developed by researchers from academia, government, and industry.
-The NCL serves as a national resource and knowledge base for cancer researchers, and facilitates the development and translation of nanoscale particles and devices for clinical applications.
+The Nanotechnology Characterization Laboratory (NCL) performs and standardizes the pre-clinical characterization of nanomaterials intended as cancer therapeutics and diagnostics developed by researchers from academia, government, and industry.
+The NCL serves as a national resource and knowledge base for cancer researchers, advancing nanotechnology science to facilitate the development and translation of nanoscale particles and devices for clinical applications.

 The NCI believes that the NCL's activities will markedly speed the development of nanotechnology-based products for cancer patients, reduce the risk of doing so, and encourage private-sector investment in this promising area of technology development.
 By achieving its goals the NCL will provide a comprehensive set of baseline characterization parameters that will enable cancer biologists, drug and diagnostic developers, and clinical oncologists to apply their tools to solving problems that most affect cancer patients.
 This work will also lay a scientific foundation that will enable the FDA to make sound decisions concerning the testing and approval of nanoscale cancer diagnostics, imaging agents, and therapeutics.

 To achieve its Mission, the NCL has established the following four objectives:

 The NCL will develop and maintain a standardized analytical cascade that characterizes nanoparticles' physical and chemical attributes, their in vitro biological properties, and their in vivo compatibility with preclinical toxicology, pharmacology, and efficacy studies.
 A nonexhaustive list of the assays and equipment used for nanoparticle characterization at the NCL is available for reference.